onnlucky/hotel/readme.txt

 instead of hotel, lets call it arrows? .rr? .arrow? sounds nice

 start preparing a first release:
-* every file, new coding style, stamp with license, remove any commented code
+* stamp every file with license/author
 * use gcov to remove any unused code or add tests for them (larger parts...)
 * clean up and comment eval.c maybe remove some of it to run.c oid